navaro/qoraal-tictactoe/README.md

 __Engine__ goes even further by integrating backend logic, as demonstrated in the tic-tac-toe example.
 Functions `tictac_play`, `tictac_status`, and `tictac_cell` connect with the AI game backend, handling moves, checking game status, while `html_ready`, `html_response` and `html_emit` update the board rendering.
 The beauty of __Engine__ is in how it unifies these components: the state machine manages the HTML output and user interactions, while the backend logic processes the game mechanics, resulting in a cohesive and dynamic gaming experience.

 Dive in and experience how structured state machines can transform your approach to rendering, interactivity, and even game logic!

+The TicTac AI model was trained over 200,000 iterations.
+:bulb: Tip: You can retrain your AI using the console command tictactrain x, where x is the number of iterations you want to train it for.